 ISO 9001:2015 (Quality Management System) was republished in September 2015.
 The following pages will let you know about the main aspects of this revision.

-Deadline for transition is 14 September 2018.
+The deadline for transition is 14, 2018.

 Background